zlatnaspirala/visual-ts-game-engine/readme.md

    - You are not forced to use typescript you can always downgrade to javascript this comes with typescript inself.
    - Example multiplayer
+   - Migrated to webpack5

    ### Simple there is nothing between you and making the app.

  - Written in typescript current version 4.2.4.
- - Package tool used webpack 4.46.0.
+ - Package tool used webpack 5.5.0.
  - Text editor used and recommended: Last version of `Visual Studio Code` [1.66.0].
    Luanch debugger configuration comes with this project (for server part).
    Or run server on `Javascript Debug Terminal`.